MessageKit/MessageKit/README.md

 ## Goals

-- Provide a :rotating_light:safe:rotating_light: enviroment for others to learn and grow through Open Source.
+- Provide a :rotating_light:safe:rotating_light: environment for others to learn and grow through Open Source.
 - Make adding Chat:speech_balloon: to a project easy.
 - Enable beautiful and customizable Chat UI's.
 - Provide an awesome Open Source project for the iOS open source community.